Managing VMs

 - Delete VMs

-- On the VMs tab, select the backup of the VM whose disks you want to restore.
-You can also use the search field to search for the necessary VM by a VM name.
+- On the VMs tab, select a VM whose disks you want to restore.
+You can also use the search field to search for the necessary VM by its name.

 - Click Virtual Disks.